beezwax/WP-Publish-to-Apple-News/doc/README.md

 ##Installation

-Installing the Publish to Apple News plugin is similar to the process of installing any other WordPress plugin.
+Installing the Publish to Apple News plugin is similar to the process of installing other WordPress plugins.
 Simply perform these steps:

-1. Download the Apple News plugin.
+1. Download the Publish to Apple News plugin.
 2. Upload the entire “apple-news” folder to the “./wp-content/plugins” directory on your web server.
 3. Activate the Publish to Apple News plugin using the “Plugins” menu in